 - Identifying pupils who receive pupil premium and are working below the level of their peers.
 Providing appropriate support to overcome barriers and improve outcomes.

-- Where pupils are experiencing social, emotional or psychological barriers to learning we investigate and fins the best way to support them.
+- Where pupils are experiencing social, emotional or psychological barriers to learning we investigate and look to find the best way to support them.

 - There are pupils who receive pupil premium who are attaining well , at the same level or higher than their peers.
 We recognise the need to provide additional support or fund opportunities to improve and enhance their experience.